 Private guiding is suitable for any fitness/technical level, from 1-5 (see Fitness and Experience guidelines).
 However, your group should be well matched in terms of fitness and ability, so everyone can make the most of their holiday.

-As a rough guideline, these guiding ratios apply:
+As a guideline, these general guiding ratios apply:

-- Training courses/trips involving multipitch climbing – 1:2 max
+- Training involving multipitch climbing – 1:2 max

 For trips of 1 or more days in length.